Principal Investigator

 Berkeley Fellow

-DOD NDSEG Fellow
+DoD NDSEG Fellow

 I received my BS in Marine Biology from the University of Maine, Orono, where I conducted research in Kristina Cammen’s lab focused on developing new protocols that use environmental DNA for marine mammal studies.
 I then completed my MS in Biology at the University of the Pacific in Jane Khudyakov's lab, where I profiled muscle and blood gene expression related to carbon monoxide signaling and production across ontogeny and examined muscle and blubber transcriptome and proteome responses to swimming and diving in northern elephant seals.
 I'm interested in exploring adaptive mechanisms that protect diving mammals from hypoxia-induced oxidative stress and regulate energy balance.
 I enjoy volunteering at The Marine Mammal Center and hiking in my spare time.